Jora-Red/Group4/README.md

 - Tourism Companies

-Tourism companies can post their travel plans on the application.
+Tourism companies can post their travel plans on the application, which might be chargeable.

 <br/>

-- Tourist Spots (Museums, Restaurants, Sports Arenas, Transportation, etc.)
+- Tourist Spots

+Tourist spot companies such as museums, restaurants, sports arenas, transportation can place their own advertisement and events.

 <br/>